THE CHARGE OF 'AI'AI Opens Tonight at Windward Community College

-Windward Community College's Theatre 260-Dramatic Production students present The Charge of 'Ai'ai February 14 through 23 at Paliku Theatre, a tale for the keiki about the myths, legends and heroes of Hawai'i, and good fun for the whole family.
+Windward Community College's Theatre 260-Dramatic Production students present The Charge of 'Ai'ai tonight, February 14 through 23 at Paliku Theatre, a tale for the keiki about the myths, legends and heroes of Hawai'i, and good fun for the whole family.

 The Charge of 'Ai'ai performed by WCC Theatre 260 students.
 Dates and Times:

 Friday, February 14 & 21, 7:30 p.m.

 Tickets: $10 Students with valid ID/Senior/Military; $15 General.
 To Purchase Tickets: etickethawaii.com or call 235-7310 to charge by phone.